Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(records);

-});Most code is clearer with the typed helpers because the return shape differs by record type. resolve4() returns address strings by default. resolveMx() returns objects with exchange and priority fields. resolveTxt() returns arrays of string chunks because TXT data can be split into multiple character strings inside one record.
+});Most code is clearer with the typed helpers because each record type has its own return structure. resolve4() returns address strings by default. resolveMx() returns objects with exchange and priority fields. resolveTxt() returns arrays of string chunks because one TXT record can contain multiple character strings.

-Record type matters for errors.
-A name can answer for A and fail for MX.
-A name can answer for TXT and have no address records.
+Always log the record type.
+A name can have A records and no MX records.
+A name can have TXT records and no address records.
 A name can be delegated correctly and still lack the type your code asked for.
-When logs include only the name, they throw away half the DNS question.
-Log the type too.
+If your logs include only the name, you lose half the DNS question.

 async function readTxt(name) {